AmaanSayyad/DunkVerse-Chiliz/README.md

 ## Connect.
 Play.
 Win.

-DunkVerse on Mantle Blockchain combines the love for sports and blockchain innovation, creating a vibrant ecosystem for fans and collectors.
+DunkVerse on Chiliz Blockchain combines the love for sports and blockchain innovation, creating a vibrant ecosystem for fans and collectors.
 Join us today and experience the future of fan engagement!